cbfrank/ODataToLinq/README.md

 ODataToLinq
 ===========

-An OData to Linq parser
+Fork of An OData to Linq parser (https://github.com/BlueBasher/ODataToLinq) Migration it to .Net Standard